ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

 ansible-galaxy collection install ansible.posix ansible-galaxy collection install community.general
 ```
-If you are willing to create host_groups and hosts in Zabbix via API as a part of this role execution then you need to install `ansible.netcommon` collection too:
+If you are wanting to create host_groups and hosts in Zabbix via API as a part of this role execution then you need to install `ansible.netcommon` collection too:

 ```
 ansible-galaxy collection install ansible.netcommon